Toy Poodle

 Ability to withstand cold temperatures.

-Major concerns: dental issues, luxating patella
+Major concerns: dental disease, luxating patella

 Minor concerns: cataracts, skin allergies